This simple spiral crochet applique is such a cute little piece that you can add to so many crochet projects.

 Maybe these can even be made into a wall decor piece or even a nice garland.
 I think there are so many possibilities when it comes to incorporating these into other projects.

 The image above shows 2 options that would be fun to add to this sunhat.
-Add just one or the other or have more fun and add both!
+Add just one or have some fun and add both!

 The only tricky thing about this crochet applique is the very last edging row.
 The edging row involves working the crab stitch aka the reverse single crochet stitch.